New Member FAQ

 Where do I find my member benefits?
 Log in to your member portal at namb.org to access your full benefits dashboard, discount programs, and member resources.
 If you haven't set up your account yet, check your welcome email for login instructions.

 Can I list my NAMB membership in my marketing materials?
 Yes — and we encourage it.
-Use your NAMB member designation in your email signature, website, and social media profiles to communicate your commitment to professional standards.
+Use the NAMB logo and your member designation in your email signature, website, and social media profiles to communicate your commitment to professional standards.
 Membership logos and usage guidelines are available in the member portal.

 What can I do on NAMB Hive?

 What certifications does NAMB offer?
-NAMB offers several industry-recognized credentials, including:
+NAMB offers seven industry recognized credentials:

-- NAMB Certified Veteran Lending Specialist (CVLS) — specialized training for serving military borrowers
+- Certified Veteran Lending Specialist (CVLS): Specialized training for serving military borrowers

 Advocacy & Legislative Involvement